tillbiskup/evedata/docs/architecture.rst

     * Name of the module.

       The name is not ideal, as it results in a quite repetitive namespace hierarchy.
 Alternatives may be ``file`` or ``schema``.

-    * Metadata from the eveH5 file

-      There are a few metadata from the eveH5 file that need to be added here.
-It seems that only the ``author`` field is missing, though.
-Add the field just as an attribute to the ``SCML`` class?

     * Storing the plain XML